 The principle of ‘top billing’ has melded into many shapes throughout music history.
 The ancestor of so many descendingly fonted -palooza posters is, of course, the marquee hung letter by letter in front of bright white lights, or maybe even as far back as the town crier.
-Regardless, the reason a band gets the nod is not always as glaring, whether it be songs beneath the marquee or a zine published by the unwashed.
-Chronologically it could be that you were the toast of the segregated town, or a promoter heard you busking on Ashbury, or your music wasn’t a phenomenon but the message fit the AIDS concert.
+Regardless, the reason a band gets the cultural nod is not always as glaring.
+Chronologically it could be that your inoffensive sound was the toast of the segregated town, or a promoter heard you busking on Ashbury, or your music wasn’t a phenomenon but the message fit the AIDS concert.
 It could be that you tagged along with bigger punk and grunge acts.
 You may have been milking a hit single or fulfilling the public’s desire to replace a god (Robin Trower comes to mind).
 Lots of bands had several great albums lost to the glut of a booming genre (Manassas comes to mind).

 Album: Broken Bells